JackDra/Python_LQCD_Analysis/README.md

 	grep TODO *.py to find what needs to be done within the files.

-	Params.py Will be reworked.
-Currently contains default parameters for testing.

 	MiscFuncs.py Will hopefully be removed.

 	XmlFormatting.py May stay.
 Taken from old analysis code

 	Operator overloading isn't implemented everywhere.
 Need a clean way of combining self.name

-	Make a qmomdir function LatticeParameters (in MomParams.py) to output momentum results in a neat way.